Where are they now? Manchester United’s 15 youngest PL debutants

 The Italian never hit the same heights again and joined Panathinaikos in September 2018.

 Scored just seven times in 602 appearances for Manchester United.
 Rubbish.

-Ole Gunnar Solskjaer has put lots of faith in Greenwood, handing the forward his debut off the bench in the crucial Champions League tie at PSG and allowing Alexis Sanchez and Romelu Lukaku to leave Old Trafford with the now-18-year-old in reserve.
+Ole Gunnar Solskjaer has put lots of faith in Greenwood, handing the forward his debut off the bench in the crucial Champions League tie at PSG in March 2019.

 The forward enjoyed a remarkable breakthrough season in 2019-20, becoming the first player aged 18 or under to score 10 goals in a Premier League season since Michael Owen in 1997-98.

 Shoretire made his first-team debut as a late substitute in a 3-1 win against boyhood club Newcastle in February 2021 and is tipped for a bright future at Old Trafford.

 “He is a boy we believe in.
 We wanted to give him a little taste of it.
 Of course the game was not done, still another six or seven minutes but he is a boy we believe in,” Ole Gunnar Solskjaer said after his debut.

 Gomes became the youngest player to represent the Red Devils since Duncan Edwards when he made his debut against Crystal Palace in 2017, and he was also the first player born in the 2000s to appear in the Premier League.

 The midfielder only made another four Premier League appearances and left Old Trafford in 2020 after rejecting a new contract.